Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 ### Scope

 With the increasing volume of μseismic data collected, especially in modern expansive monitoring systems and with technologies like Distributed Acoustic Sensing (DAS), there is a need for efficient management and handling of this data.
 The scope of this document is to define the content and nature of μseismic information provided to third parties and to suggest a format that facilitates efficient storage, retrieval, and exchange, of complete information required to further analyse the data.
-The scope extends to providing an computationally efficient mechanism to store and retrie
+The scope extends to providing an computationally efficient mechanism to store and retrieve large volume of data that are prescribed by increasingly expansive system and the adoption of the DAS technology.
+It is also part of the scope to provide a storage mechanism that is flexible and extensible that would apply to the brad range of

 The document focuses on the foundational elements and seismic information intrinsic to μseismic monitoring.
 The pertinent information can be divided into three categories: